TrelisResearch/arc-agi-2025/README.md

 ## Folders
 - `data/` contains the ARC-AGI-1 and ARC-AGI-2 datasets.
-- `llm-python` contains scripts for llm-generated python solutions to ARC tasks.
+- `llm_python` contains scripts for llm-generated python solutions to ARC tasks.

 ## Data